If you're looking for ways to tighten up your monthly budget, there's an unexpected place to look: Your garage.

 - Step 4: Make a small breakdown to determine your MPG.
-Take your figure from step three and divide the number of miles you drove by the number of liters it took to fill your tank.
+Take your figure from step three and divide the number of miles you drove by the number of gallons it took to fill your tank.
 Your final number is your MPG for that driving period.

 What is considered a "good" fuel cost?

 Getting good petrol driving means that you can travel further with less petrol.

 As a general guide, the U.S. Environmental Protection Agency has designed a fuel economy that evaluates vehicles on a scale of 1 (worst) to 10 (best).
 These figures are also available on new car brands.
 For the 2020 model year, vehicles that earn 1 rating give an MPG of 14 or lower, while a score of 10 requires 44 or more MPG.

 But there are many other variables that affect this – from the type of vehicle you drive to the way you drive it.
 And all of these can add up when it comes to how much you stop spending on gasoline.

 No matter what type of vehicle you drive, all of these factors can adversely affect gasoline propulsion. :

 - Speed: The faster you drive, the more fuel your vehicle burns up.
 This includes how fast you accelerate as well.

 - Idle: Keeping the car warm or cool, driving or waiting to pick up your child from soccer practice can all reduce your vehicle's fuel economy.